How and why to personalize your candidate outreach

 Feel free to use any information you find to add that bit of personalization.
 Whether it’s their work experience, interests, or education, all it takes is a little effort to demonstrate that you’ve put the effort in.

-- It’s often the case that candidates don’t respond until the second or third email in your outreach sequence.
+Findem email best practices research shows that you get more responses from better qualified candidates by the third email in your outreach sequence.
 Make sure you’re including interesting and new content each time you reach out.
 Here are some examples of content you can include to make candidates feel more of a connection with your brand:

 - Recent press releases and articles

 - Big wins and new customer logos